paradigmxyz/reth/README.md

 The project is **not ready for production use**.

-We hope to have full sync implemented sometime in Q1 2023, followed by optimizations.
-In the meantime, we're working on making sure every crate of the repository is well documented, abstracted and tested.

-This project is work in progress and subject to frequent changes as we are still working on wiring up each individual node component into a full syncing pipeline.
+Reth is fully capable of syncing, however, there are still some missing features, and we are still working on performance and stability.
+Because of this, we are still introducing breaking changes.

 It has **not been audited for security purposes** and should not be used in production yet.